akvus/akv-vim-config/CHEAT_SHEET.md

 ```
 :Ag
-:Rg -> find IN files
+:Rg -> find IN files - DOES NOT SEEM TO WORK?
 :GFiles -> Git files (git ls-files)
 :Lines -> lines in loaded file search
 :Windows -> search in open splits